Customer-facing analytics may need to support both observed performance and decisions about uncertain future outcomes.

 That doesn't mean you need to rebuild everything with predictive models immediately.
 It means understanding which analytics capabilities drive the most value for your specific customers, then investing there strategically.

-The key isn't choosing between traditional and predictive analytics—it's knowing when each approach serves your customers best, and building systems that can grow with their expectations.
+The key isn't choosing between traditional and predictive analytics.
+It's knowing when each approach serves your customers best, and building systems that can grow with their expectations.

 Ready to launch customer-facing analytics?